oechsler/BareSharp/README.md

 end
 ~~~

-*This function is continoussly called befor rendering a frame.
+*This function is continoussly called before rendering a frame.
 Probably this is where all your logic is done.* `bare.delta` *is the so called delta time.
 It is the amount of time in seconds since the last time this function was called (usually a small value).
-Due to the event driven nature of the Bare framework, the delta time can be accessed via a variable.*
+Due to the event driven nature of the Bare framework (each scene has its own update event), the delta time can be accessed via a variable.*

 ###### bare.config